KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.md

 > Next it assigns **previous node** port and address to **previousNodeAddress** and **previousNodePort** fields.
 > At the end, TCP connection can be closed by calling **Socket.close()** method and information "Connected to the node" is printed.

-- #### prepareCommunication(int timeout):
-> This method is used to do operations that helps with reliability of the communication between nodes.
-Its parameter is int "timeout", which is a timeOut of UDP connection between this server and nodes.
-> it sleeps current thread for 500 milliseconds to let and node communication re-roll.
-Then it sets nodeCommunication timeout to given "timeout" in the parameter using "setTimeOut()" method.

 - #### operate(String task):
 > This method coordinates every request.
 > If either node or client sends any request, then this method is called to divide tasks.